 There are probably many other Ontario teachers charged with teaching this unit in the MEL 4E course on paying income tax, who don’t have the background or the resources to do go a good job with the online component.
 I have also seen the CRA online site for students and it pales in comparison to the resource you’ve provided.
 I will certainly spread the word to my coworkers about your website.
 Keep up the good work.
 I certainly appreciate it .

 Tracey Moffat, OCT Charlottenburgh-Lancaster District High School, Williamstown, Ontario

-Note to Teachers: Contact your CGA Provincial Association Office to request a CGA to visit your classroom!
-Ask for a local CGA public practitioner to mentor you.
-CGAs volunteer to speak at schools and welcome these opportunities.
-If there's no room in your curricumlum for tax, and you're concerned about the e lack of tax education, start an after school or noon hour 'Tax Club' and ask for a CGA to mentor the club.
+Note to Teachers: Contact your CPA Provincial Association Office to request a CPA to visit your classroom!
+CPA's volunteer to speak at schools and welcome these opportunities.
+If there's no room in your curriculum for tax, and you're concerned about the e lack of tax education, start an after school or noon hour 'Tax Club' and ask for a CPA to mentor the club.

 The BC Securities Commission financial learning team tells me they have included the basics about payroll, a T4 and a single T1 in their curriculum, but you have to be a teacher or a student and must register to get access to their materials.
 They are only working to the most basic IRP, mentioning a single paycheque, T4 and single, simple T1.
 They have interesting case studies, but don't carry those to completion by working through the tax cases.

 I welcome contact by teachers who are interested in teaching about tax.
 For 30 years, I prepared returns, and volunteered to connect with high school students through my provincial accounting association.
 I'm retired, no longer certified, but happy to help if I can.

 If someone were to make an offer to purchase the rights to TaxDetective (Trademarked in Canada), I'm open to offers.